UCR-Research-Computing/UCR-Research-Computing.github.io/pages/ursa_major.md

 **Modern Research requires advanced computing and data management resources**

+The University of California, Riverside is proud to announce its latest partnership with Google Cloud Platform (GCP), code-named Ursa Major, designed to provide the research computing support and resources necessary for our researchers to advance their work and unlock new opportunities for innovation and growth.

 #### Ursa Major Resources

-The University of California, Riverside is proud to announce its latest partnership with Google Cloud Platform (GCP), code-named Ursa Major, designed to provide the research computing support and resources necessary for our researchers to advance their work and unlock new opportunities for innovation and growth.

-Through Ursa Major, UCR's researchers will have access to the following new and exciting services:
+Through Ursa Major, UCR's researchers will have access to the following new and exciting resources:

 - **[Research Workstations](../Knowledge_Base/Ursa_Major_Research_Workstations.md)**: Researchers can access high-performance workstations with ample memory and CPU or storage capabilities.
 - **[Auto-scaling HPC Clusters](../Knowledge_Base/Ursa_Major_HPC_Clusters.md)**: Researchers can access cutting-edge high-performance computing clusters, equipped with the latest CPUs, GPUs, and large memory configurations.